Skip to Main Content

 1. Find your course on the Courses page and select Duplicate in the row list actions on the right side.

-1. Fill in the course and instructor information in the Manage Course Information tab, following the Create a course instructions above.
+2. Enter the course and instructor information in the Course Information tab, following the Create a Course instructions above.

-1. Find your course in the list and click the menu option on the right.
+1. Find your course in the Courses list and click the row actions menu Alma More Actions menu icon on the right

-2. Select Reading List from the dropdown menu.
+2. Choose Reading List from the dropdown menu.

 -screenshot of list of reading lists in Alma